 - You can prove that you can cover costs of living for yourself and dependants

-Permanent residence permit for German family members
+PR for German family members

 Spouses of German nationals can receive a permanent residence permit after living in Germany for three years.
 They also need to present a sufficient knowledge of German.